 Assuming the drivers are identical and have a nominally flat frequency response, then due to the characteristics of the radiation curve, the use of two or more such drivers will increase the efficiency of the bass and mid-band frequencies relative to the upper frequencies.
 The transition frequency and distribution pattern will depend upon the layout geometry of the drivers.
-A full analysis of this can be found in Chapter 4 of The Jordan Manual.
+We have looked at this in more detail in our Audio Building Blocks series on the blog.

 Will the Eikona 2 work with low-power amplifiers, such as tube amps?

-A conventional, two-way speaker of, say, 89dB/watt sensitivity is throwing away between 3-6dB as the signal passes through a passive crossover.
-The more complex the crossover, the greater the loss.
-The Eikona has no need for a crossover and therefore experiences no such loss.
-It works remarkably well with tube amplifiers and lower-power class A amplifiers.
+The Eikona 2 works remarkably well with tube amplifiers and lower-power class A amplifiers.
 The lack of crossover means that the impedance curve is substantially level.